Migrating to Recharge via the Shopify Checkout Integration

 Step 3 - Data validation and migration import

-Step 4 - Post-migration checklist and removing the HOLD
+Step 4 - Post-migration checklist

 Review the Post-migration checklist to ensure all data has been migrated as you intended once you’ve finished migrating your customer data.
 The checklist walks you through verifying your data inside the Recharge platform to ensure nothing was imported incorrectly.